General Privacy Notice

 - What personal information do we process?

 In the course of our work, we may collect and process information (‘personal data’) about many different people (‘data subjects’).
-This includes data we receive straight from the person it is about, e.g. when they complete forms or contact us.
+This includes data we receive direct from the person it is about, e.g. when they complete forms or contact us.
 We may also receive information about data subjects from other sources including, e.g. from previous employers and members/ officers of our member churches.

 We process personal data in both electronic and paper form and all this data is protected under data protection law.
 The personal data we process can include information such as names and contact details, education or employment details, references for and visual images of people.

-In many instances, we hold types of personal data that are called “special category data’ under GDPR.
+In many instances, we hold types of personal data that are called “special category data’ under UK GDPR.
 This type of personal data can only be processed under strict conditions.

 We will not hold information relating to criminal proceedings or offences or allegations of offences unless there is an overarching safeguarding requirement to process such data for the protection of children and adults who may be put at risk in our member churches.
 This processing will only ever be carried out on advice from our General Director as our Safeguarding contact person or his deputy, in his absence.